-Net cash provided by financing activities were 66,771 thousand, 67,500 thousand and 622,074 thousand for the years ended December 31, 2018, 2019 and 2020, respectively.
+Net cash provided by financing activities were $\notin 6,771$ thousand, $\notin 7,280$ thousand (as restated) and $\notin 22,184$ thousand (as restated) for the years ended December 31, 2018, 2019 and 2020, respectively.

-Between September and December 2018, we issued three tranches of non-convertible bonds to Kreos for £2,500 thousand each for total gross proceeds to us of £3,500 thousand.
-A guarantee deposit of £3,500 thousand was withheld by Kreos from the proceeds received by us.
+Between September and December 2018, we issued three tranches of non-convertible bonds to Kreos for \notin 2,500 thousand each for total gross proceeds to us of \notin 7,500 thousand.
+A guarantee deposit of \notin 240 thousand was withheld by Kreos from the proceeds received by us.
 The amount withheld will be deducted from the last installment to be repaid by us.
-In relation to these debt issuances, we incurred costs of £3,500 thousand.
+In relation to these debt issuances, we incurred costs of \notin 305 thousand.

-On March 1, 2019, we issued one tranche of non-convertible bonds to Kreos for ε 2,500 thousand.
-A guarantee deposit of ε 80 thousand was withheld by Kreos from the proceeds received by us.
+On March 1, 2019, we issued one tranche of non-convertible bonds to Kreos for \notin 2,500 thousand.
+A guarantee deposit of \notin 80 thousand was withheld by Kreos from the proceeds received by us.
 The amount withheld will be deducted from the last installment to be repaid by us.
-In relation to these debt issuances, we incurred costs of ε 50 thousand.
-In 2019, we repaid ε 2,292 thousand.
+In relation to these debt issuances, we incurred costs of €50 thousand.
+In 2019, we repaid €2,292 thousand.

-On August 21, 2019, we issued one tranche of convertible notes with attached warrants to NEGMA for $\[Epsilon]$ 3,000 thousand (300 convertible notes), plus a commitment fee of 30 convertible notes.
-On December 26, 2019, we issued a second tranche out of which 50% were paid by NEGMA, resulting in gross proceeds to us of $\[Epsilon]$ 1.5 million (150 convertible notes).
-242 convertible notes were converted in 2019 resulting in the issuance of 10,499,841 ordinary shares
+On August 21, 2019, we issued one tranche of convertible notes with attached warrants to NEGMA for €3,000 thousand (300 convertible notes), plus a commitment fee of 30 convertible notes.
+On December 26, 2019, we issued a second tranche out of which 50% were paid by NEGMA, resulting in gross proceeds to us of €1.5 million (150 convertible notes).
+242 convertible notes were converted in 2019 resulting in the issuance of 10,499,841 ordinary shares.

-In December 2019, a portion of the research tax credit receivables for 2018 and 2019 were prefinanced by NEFTYS for total gross proceeds of ε 5,029 thousand.
-We incurred issuance costs of ε 62 thousand and amortized costs of ε 134 thousand.
-A guarantee deposit of ε 475 thousand was withheld by NEFTYS from the proceeds received by us.
+In December 2019, a portion of the research tax credit receivables for 2018 and 2019 were prefinanced by NEFTYS for total gross proceeds of \notin 5,029 thousand.
+We incurred issuance costs of \notin 62 thousand and amortized costs of \notin 134 thousand.
+A guarantee deposit of \notin 475 thousand was withheld by NEFTYS from the proceeds received by us.

-We also received net proceeds of ε 73 thousand from conditional advances in 2019 compared to ε 329 thousand in 2018, and we paid interest of ε 1,080 thousand in 2019 compared to ε 135 thousand in 2018.
+We also received net proceeds of \notin 73 thousand from conditional advances in 2019 compared to \notin 329 thousand in 2018, and we paid interest of \notin 1,080 thousand in 2019 compared to \notin 135 thousand in 2018.

-In 2020, we issued an aggregate of 49,295,005 ordinary shares in four capital increases that occurred in February, June, July and October for total gross proceeds to us of ε 23,486 thousand.
-In relation to these equity transactions, we incurred costs of ε 3,496 thousand.
+In 2020, we issued an aggregate of 49,295,005 ordinary shares in four capital increases that occurred in February, June, July and October for total gross proceeds to us of \notin 23,486 thousand.
+In relation to these equity transactions, we incurred costs of \notin 3,496 thousand.

-Pursuant to a summary judgement dated May 7, 2020, we were required to pay damages in an amount of ε 385 thousand and deliver 2,050,000 ordinary shares to NEGMA.
-Following the decision of the Paris Court of Appeal in November 2020, we received an indemnity from NEGMA of ε 419 thousand.
+Pursuant to a summary judgement dated May 7, 2020, we were required under penalty (which amounted to \notin 7 thousand) to pay \notin 378 thousand as a settlement according to contractual terms of the Negma agreement on ORNANE for which Negma had sent a conversion notice before April 6, 2020 and deliver 2,050,000 ordinary shares to NEGMA.
+Following the decision of the Paris Court of Appeal in November 2020, we received an indemnity from NEGMA of \notin 419 thousand.

-Proceeds from the subscription of warrants and the exercise of warrants amounted to $\[mathcal{e}\]$ 271 thousand and $\[mathcal{e}\]$ 862 thousand, respectively, for 2020.
-The subscription and the exercise of the investors' warrants by our CEO in April 2020 was settled against the $\[mathcal{e}\]$ 630 thousand due to our CEO following our acquisition of patents rights ($\[mathcal{e}\]$ 177 thousand for the subscription of warrants and $\[mathcal{e}\]$ 453 thousand for the exercise of warrants).
+Proceeds from the subscription of warrants and the exercise of warrants amounted to $\notin 271$ thousand and $\notin 862$ thousand, respectively, for 2020.
+The subscription and the exercise of the investors' warrants by our CEO in April 2020 was settled against the $\notin 630$ thousand due to our CEO following our acquisition of patents rights ($\notin 177$ thousand for the subscription of warrants and $\notin 453$ thousand for the exercise of warrants).